The-Valley-Discord/blimp/CONTRIBUTING.md

 ### 1. Prerequisites

-If you're on Linux or Mac, you'll want [Nix], if you're on Windows, just [poetry] should do fine.
-If you don't install Nix, you will need to check that you have [Python 3.9] or later available.
+If you're on Linux or Mac, you'll want [Nix], if you're on Windows, please use WSL and follow the instructions equivalently.

 You will need [git] in any case.
 You probably also want a visual git interface, e.g. that of Visual Studio Code (which is a fine code editor too).